Bernie Williams: 1995–1998

 Manager Buck Showalter helped keep Williams with the Yankees through 1995, when Steinbrenner became frustrated by the team's difficulty in placing Williams in any of the traditional baseball player molds.
 He had good speed, but rarely stole bases.
 In center, he was highly capable at tracking down fly balls and line drives, but had a weak throwing arm.
 He was a consistent hitter but only had mild home run power.

 In 1995, Steinbrenner again considered trading Williams, this time to the San Francisco Giants for Darren Lewis.
 The Yankees kept Williams, who went on to have a breakout season.
 He hit 18 home runs and led the team in runs, hits, total bases and stolen bases.
 Williams continued his hot hitting into the postseason, leading the Yankees with a .429 batting average in the 1995 American League Division Series (ALDS) against the Seattle Mariners.

 After continuing to improve in 1996, Williams again showcased his skills to the baseball world in the postseason.
 He batted .467 in the ALDS against Texas and played a sparkling center field.
 He picked up where he left off in the ALCS against Baltimore, belting an 11th-inning walk-off homer in Game 1.
-Ending with a .474 ALCS average and two homers, he was named the ALCS MVP.
-Williams collected just four hits in the 1996 World Series but his clutch homer in the eighth inning of Game 3 helped spark the team’s comeback from a 2-0 series deficit to capture the team's first championship since 1978.
+Ending the ALCS with a .474 batting average and two homers, he was named the ALCS MVP.
+While Williams collected just four hits in the 1996 World Series, his clutch homer in the eighth inning of Game 3 helped spark the team's comeback from a 2–0 series deficit to capture the team's first championship since 1978.

 Despite his success, following the 1997 season, Williams again was the subject of trade rumors, this time involving the Detroit Tigers.
 According to The New York Times sportswriter Murray Chass, Williams was nearly dealt to the Tigers for a package of young pitchers including Roberto Durán and first round draft pick Mike Drumright.
 Tigers general manager Randy Smith believed a deal had been reached and an official announcement was close, but Yankees general manager Bob Watson denied that was the case, and Williams remained a Yankee.
 Watson also discussed Williams with the Chicago Cubs in a potential trade involving Lance Johnson.

 During the 1998 season, in which the Yankees went 114–48 to set a then-American League regular-season record, Williams finished with a .339 average, becoming the first player to win a batting title, Gold Glove award, and World Series ring in the same year.